-The IRB acts as the gatekeeper for all primary research involving human subjects proposed to occur in City Schools by reviewing proposals and determining whether they should be approved.
-Its members represent a variety of backgrounds, experiences, and interests and include staff from different district departments and a community member.
-The IRB meets on a monthly basis.
+The IRB acts as the gatekeeper for all primary research involving human subjects proposed to occur in City Schools by reviewing proposals.
+The IRB meets monthly.

 What happens to a research proposal once it is submitted?

-Research proposals are screened for completeness by the IRB director.
-If a proposal is incomplete, the submitter is notified by email.
+Research proposals are screened for completeness, and if a proposal is incomplete, the submitter is notified by email.

-Complete proposals are reviewed by two IRB members and discussed at the monthly IRB meeting.
+Complete proposals are reviewed and discussed at monthly IRB meeting.
 After the meeting, the researcher is sent a letter indicating whether the proposal is approved, approved pending revisions, or not approved.
-The letter outlines any required next steps, such as fingerprinting and background checks which may be required.
+The IRB letter outlines any required next steps, such as fingerprinting and background checks which may be required.